List types for resource aware languages: an implicit name approach: Extended terms with resource control

 \section{Extended terms with resource control $\LRdB$}

-In this section, we obtain full resource control by extending the language with explicit operators performing erasure and duplication on terms.
+In the previous sections resource control was achieved by \emph{restricting} the sets $\Lambda$ and $\Lu$ to $\Lin$ and $\Luin$, respectively.
+In this section, we take a dual approach and \emph{extend} $\Lambda$ with explicit operators performing erasure and duplication on terms in order to obtain full resource control.
 The goal is to design a language capable to linearise all $`l$-terms.
-We adapt $\Ell$-types and use them to define terms $\LRdB$ and to characterise linear terms in $\LRdB$.
+We adapt $\Ell$-types and use them to define terms $\LRdBin$ and to characterise linear terms in $\LRdB$.

-The abstract syntax of plain terms with resources and implicit names is generated by the following grammar:
+The abstract syntax of $\lRdB$-terms, plain terms with resources and implicit names, is generated by the following grammar: